Available in Nexus Repository Manager OSS and Nexus Repository Manager

-The Reset button allows you to remove all your custom loggers and get back to the setup shipped with Nexus.
+The Reset button allows you to remove all your custom loggers and get back to the setup shipped with the repository manager.

 The loggers configured in the user interface are persisted into

-logging levels configured in the main Nexus log file
+and override any logging levels configured in the main log file

 logback-nexus.xml as well as the other

-far less verbose, only printing out a log statement if Nexus encounters
+verbose, only printing out a log statement if the system encounters an error.

 When configuring logging, keep in mind that heavy logging can have a significant performance impact on an application and any changes in the user interface trigger the change to the logging immediately.

-In Nexus releases prior to 2.7, logging configuration needed to be done
+In Nexus Repository Manager releases prior to 2.7, logging configuration needed to be done by editing the

 Once logging is configured as desired, you can inspect the impact of